Liquidity and Funding Risk

 We manage liquidity risk according to the following framework:

-Excess Liquidity [PDF, 143 KB] – We maintain substantial excess liquidity to meet a broad range of potential cash outflows in a stressed environment, including financing obligations.
-The amount of our excess liquidity is based on an internal liquidity model together with a qualitative assessment of the condition of the financial markets and of Goldman Sachs.
+Global Core Liquid Assets [PDF, 144 KB] – We maintain substantial liquidity to meet a broad range of potential cash outflows in a stressed environment, including financing obligations.
+The amount of our Global Core Liquid Assets is based on an internal liquidity model together with a qualitative assessment of the condition of the financial markets and of Goldman Sachs.

 Asset-Liability Management[PDF, 105 KB] – Our funding strategy includes an assessment of the overall characteristics of our assets with respect to their anticipated holding periods and potential illiquidity in a stressed environment.
 In addition, we manage the maturities and diversity of our secured and unsecured funding liabilities across markets, products and counterparties, and we seek to maintain liabilities of appropriate term relative to our asset base.